https://morzepcollegecoaching.com/wp-content/uploads/2022/10/study-skills-1024x683.jpg

 2. Manybody theory and Euclidean QFT

-Basic formalism, theory of linear response, applications to condensed matter physics.
+Basic formalism, theory of linear response, applications to gases, critical phenomena and condensed matter physics.

 3. Integrable systems